As a seller on eBay, it’s crucial to understand how your competitors are pricing their products.

 Step 1: Get started with web scraping software

-Download the ParseHub web scraping tool and open products in the triathlon category of eBay.
+Download and open the ParseHub web scraping tool and open products in the triathlon category of eBay.
 You can also open any eCommerce website to scrape.

-- Install the ParseHub browser extension by going here
+- Install ParseHub for free by going here

 - Open http://www.ebay.ca/sch/Triathlon-/2918/i.html in the ParseHub desktop application